Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-jca/ssl-bundles-web-client/README.md

 # Enable WebClient SSL from Azure Key Vault SSL Bundles in Spring Boot Reactive Web Application

 This sample demonstrates how to enable WebClient SSL via Azure KeyVault SSL bundles in Spring Boot Reactive Web application.
-[Link to reference doc](https://learn.microsoft.com/azure/developer/java/spring-framework).

 ## What You Will Build